opendocsg/slw-judgments-backfill/2003_SGHC_103/report.md

 **First offender**

 14     Counsel for the appellant stressed tirelessly before me that the appellant was a ‘first offender’ as the appellant had no antecedents at the time of his conviction.
-In _PP v Boon Kiah Kin_ [1993] 3 SLR 639, I stated that
+In _PP v Boon Kiah Kin_ <span class="citation">[1993] 3 SLR 639</span>, I stated that

  [A] person who commits but one offence is presumptively less deserving of severity than a person who